 It might be compared with Mary Barton but it does not focus on the problems and situations of the Industrial Revolution.
 As Rasson notices:

-“Nor Ruth is about depravity or harsh physical suffering in a sordid enviroment.
-Ruth is no sister to Aunt Esther in Mary Barton, whose prostitution and alcoholism, bedraggled finery and wretched lodging house retreat, are unblinkingly reported”.
+“Nor Ruth is about depravity or harsh physical suffering in a sordid environment.
+Ruth is no sister to Aunt Esther in Mary Barton, whose prostitution and alcoholism, bedraggled finery and wretched lodging-house retreat, are unblinkingly reported”.

 -Easson, Agnus.
 “Introduction”.
 Ruth.
 Penguin Classics.

 Easson also notices that this novel is neither about sexual passions that might be present in some novels from the Victorian Era.
 In Ruth, Gaskell treats the moral redemption of the fallen woman.
 In Mary Barton, Esther is portrayed as the most popular figure of the fallen woman, the one who becomes a prostitute.
 In “The Old Nurse’s Story” Miss Maude is a fallen woman in the wealthy class.
-Whereas, in Ruth, Gaskell returns to the fallen woman in the working-class who is saved by a middle-class family but she does not suffers physically but for her shameful position.
+Whereas in Ruth, Gaskell returns to the fallen woman in the working class who is saved by a middle-class family, but she does not suffer physically but for her shameful position.
 Gaskell focuses on the moral aspects.

 Ruth almost commits suicide after Mr Bellingham leaves her, but she is saved by Mr Benson, an unmarried man who lives with her sister, unmarried as well.
 The Bensons can be read as the other outcast of society.
 Thurstan Benson is a man with a hunchback who would never marry for that physical defect but represent kindness.
-Faith Benson is an unmarried woman who lives with her brother.
+Faith Benson is a strong, independent and rational unmarried woman who lives with her brother.
 The Bensons became an uncle to Ruth.
 Those people would take care of her and protect her.
 After discovering that Ruth is pregnant, they decide that it would be better to hide the truth and lie about Ruth’s situation, making her disguise as a widow.
+Acknowledging the truth would make Ruth a monster in the Victorian Era.

 During the whole novel, Ruth prays to God to forgive her for being a sinner.
-She becomes a governess in a wealthy family, the Bradshaw.
-But then her truth is discovered, and Gaskell insists on understanding through Mr Benson, who is aware that Ruth has been trying everything to obtain forgiveness.
+She works hard, learns from the Bensons, and becomes a governess in a wealthy family, the Bradshaw.
+But then her truth is discovered, and Gaskell insists her reader understand Ruth’s position through Mr Benson, who is aware that Ruth has been trying everything to obtain forgiveness, and defends her even if this action costs him his own reputation.

 Now, what calls my attention is that Gaskell allows another woman to defend and understand the fallen woman.
 That character is Jemima Bradshaw, the daughter of Mr Bradshaw.
-Jemima is at first jelous of Ruth, whom she believes to be a widow because she is far prettier than her, and she seems to capture the attention of her only possible future husband, Mr Farquar.
+Jemima is at first jelous of Ruth, whom she believes to be a widow, and because she is far prettier than her, she believes that Ruth has captured the attention of her only possible future husband, Mr Farquar.
 Gaskell gives as much attention to Ruth’s anxiety to become a correct and pure woman as she focuses on Jemima realisation of her jealousy towards Ruth after she discovers she is a fallen woman.
 Jemima defends Ruth against her father, unlike Miss Grace in “The Old Nurse’s Story”, Jemima insists that Ruth is innocent as well as Leonard, her child.
 Jemima realises:

-“if after having striven back thus far on the heights, a fellow woman was to throw her down into something terrible depth with her unkind, incontinet tongue, that would be cruel!”
+“if after having striven back thus far on the heights, a fellow woman was to throw her down into something terrible depth with her unkind, incontinent tongue, that would be cruel!”

 -Gaskell, Elisabeth.
 Ruth.

-Jemima later confesses to Mr Benson that she reflected about Ruth and realises that the situation of the fallen woman could have even happened to her:
+Jemima will stand with Ruth, instead of considering her an outcast as any “respectable” member of the Victorian Society would have done.
+She later confesses to Mr Benson that she reflected about Ruth and realises that the situation of the fallen woman could have even happened to her:

-“With a father and a mother, and a home and careful friends, I am not likely to be tempted like Ruth…but…if you knew all I have been and feelig this last year, you would see how I would yielded to every temptation that was able to come to me; and seeing how I have no goodness or stregth in me, and how I might just have been like Ruth, or rather worse that she ever was, for I am more headstrong and passionate by nature, I do so thank you and love you for whatyou did for her!”
+“With a father and a mother, and a home and caring friends, I am not likely to be tempted like Ruth…but…if you knew all I have been and feeling this last year, you would see how I would yield to every temptation that was able to come to me; and seeing how I have no goodness or strength in me, and how I might just have been like Ruth, or rather worse than she ever was, for I am more headstrong and passionate by nature, I do so thank you and love you for what you did for her!”

 -Gaskell, Elizabeth.
 “Chapter XXVIII”.
 Ruth.

-And she thanks him for having helped Ruth even if it might have considered immoral or improper in the Victorian Era.
-By this, Gaskell generates a consciousness that the figure of the fallen woman is not a marginal and outcast or afar creature, but rather, it could have happened to any young woman.
-And she remarks on the importance of forgiveness, help and understanding, rather than condemning the actions.
+And she thanks him for having helped Ruth even if it might have been considered immoral or improper in the Victorian Era.
+Jemima is aware that the Fallen Woman is not a reality exclusively destined for some women, but any woman can turn into one in such a society.
+By this realization, Gaskell generates a consciousness that the figure of the fallen woman is not a marginal and outcast or afar creature, but rather, it could have happened to any young woman.
+And she remarks on the importance of forgiveness, help and understanding, rather than condemning their actions.

 We have seen an overview of Elizabeth Gaskell representation of the fallen woman in three of her works: Mary Barton, “The Old Nurse’s Story”, and Ruth.
-Of all we have seen, Elisabeth Gaskell does not focus on the fallen woman as a sinful creature who lures men into sexual practice as the Victorian Era might have made everyone believe.
-Instead, Gaskell focuses on the suffering and the cruel reality that some women of her own times might have been facing, as well as the horrible situation that leads them to such a state.
+Of all we have seen so far, Elisabeth Gaskell does not focus on the fallen woman as a sinful creature who lures men into sexual practice as the Victorian Era might have made everyone believe.
+Instead, Gaskell focuses on the suffering and the cruel reality that some women of her own time might have been facing, as well as the horrible situation that leads them to such a state.
+She aims to generate awareness that the fallen woman is more than an external device of horror and scandal, it is but a reality that could happen to any woman in her times.

 Want to know more about the fallen woman in the Victorian Era?
 Don’t miss the exhibition that was hosted by The Foundling Museum.